hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Deploy Lambda to copy files between S3 buckets/index.md

 Here:

-* `main.tf` - Terraform code for infrastructure configuration in AWS cloud
+* `main.tf` - Terraform code for infrastructure configuration in AWS cloud.
-* `lambda` - folder containing Lambda function source code written in Python
+* `lambda` - folder containing Lambda function source code written in Python.
-* `README.md` - a short description hot to use the example
+* `README.md` - a short description hot to use the example.

 Terraform code is in `main.tf` file contains the following resources: